Dryptosaurus: Reassigned species

-Misassigned species or indeterminate remains

-Laelaps trihedrodon was coined by Cope in 1877 for a partial dentary (now missing) from the Morrison Formation of Colorado.

-Laelaps macropus was also coined by Cope for a partial leg found in the Navesink Formation that Joseph Leidy had referred earlier to the ornithomimid Coelosaurus, distinguishing it from Dryptosaurus by its longer toes.
-Thomas R. Holtz listed it as an indeterminate tyrannosauroid in his contribution to the second edition of the Dinosauria.
-In 2017, it was informally given the new generic name "Teihivenator".
-Earlier that year, Brownstein (2017) analyzed the material of Laelaps macropus and found that only the partial tibia could be definitely classified as that of a tyrannosauroid and that the distal metatarsal could have been from an ornithomimosaur.
-Brownstein also placed the pedal phalanges in Ornithimimosauria, though he did not create a lectotype for Laelaps macropus.

-Some potential specimens consisting of partial teeth and femur fragments from the Tar Heel/Coachman Formation have been described in 1979 as cf. Dryptosaurus or Albertosaurus.
+Indeterminate remains

+In 1979, Donald Baird and John R. Horner described a multitude of fossils from the Campanian-aged Tar Heel/Coachman Formation in North Carolina, United States.
+They assigned several teeth and two femur fragments (ANSP 15330 and USNM 7189; the latter was part of the syntype of the hadrosaur Hypsibema) as belonging to Dryptosaurus or Albertosaurus.
 In February 2018, based on specimens described by Baird and Horner (1979), Brownstein tentatively classified the partial teeth (USNM 7199 and ANSP 15332) as D. sp. and the partial femur fragments (ANSP 15330 and USNM 7189, the latter of which was in part a syntype of Hypsibema) as D. aquilunguis.
 He also referred some teeth and fragmentary postcranial material from the Marshalltown Formation to D. sp.
 In December 2018, he simply referred to these specimens as "material comparable to the tyrannosaur Dryptosaurus aquilunguis", not directly representing Dryptosaurus itself.

 It was suggested that the indeterminate specimens from Marshalltown Formation might belong to Appalachiosaurus instead, and most of the putative specimens (ANSP 15330, ANSP 15332 and USNM 7199) from the Tar Heel/Coachman Formation were subsequently referred to as indeterminate Eutyrannosauria separate from Dryptosaurus, with only USNM 7189 tentatively classified as D. sp.
 ANSP 15330 was simply referred to as a medium-sized theropod without specific classification in a 2023 study.

+Several fossils including isolated teeth, postcranial elements, and other fragments from the Upper Cretaceous of New Jersey have been assigned to Dryptosaurus.
+A 2018 paper tentatively assigned two isolated teeth from the Ellisdale Site in Monmouth County, New Jersey, which contains strata of the Maastrichthian-aged Marshalltown Formation, to Dryptosaurus.
+The same paper also noted that another morphotype of tyrannosauroid teeth, called Morphotype B, were present and more similar to teeth of Appalachiosaurus than Dryptosaurus.